Info - The Drop Bears

 Dr James Ward

-James combines his aeronautical engineering degree with a PhD in mechatronics to help students discover their passion for STEM subjects, and apply their passion in a way that goes far beyond what they could do at school.
+James combines his aeronautical engineering degree with a PhD in mechatronics to help students discover a passion for STEM subjects, and apply that passion in a way that goes far beyond what they could do at school.
+James is continuing to provide remote input to The Drop Bears while he is temporarily in the USA.

 Ian Thomas